Hot Pepper Jelly Recipe. With Berry Variation

 Posted on 5th of December, 2012 by Lévana

 Did you say Hot Pepper Jelly?
 Huh?
 Hot jam?
 What’s wrong with these people?
 What next?
-Seriously: It’s fabulous!
+Seriously: Hot Pepper Jelly is fabulous!
 This jam lover experiments with absolutely all jam and preserves possibilities.
 This recipe is the result of endless tinkering, and the proof that the hard work was worth it.
 A real snap to make.
 Hot pepper jelly is a wonderful partner to goat cheese, peanut butter, smoked turkey, roasted poultry, sliced steak, smoked salmon, and is a great condiment in marinades, dips and dressings.
 So get ready to mix and match, and watch it disappear!
 Next Friday night I’m serving them with sweet potato latkas.
 Thinking of bringing a gift to friends?
 Boy they’ll be happy to get my (OK: your) hot pepper jelly!
 Surprise: Kids love it too!

 Look at my berry variation at the end of the recipe: It’s fantastic!